Submissions

 If the Special Feature is approved, the candidate manuscripts should be submitted through the ACE manuscript submission system, indicating the Special Feature to which they are submitting.
 Manuscripts will follow ACE’s normal peer-review practices.
 Authors or guest editors are required to cover all publication costs associated with each article in the Special Feature.
 For enquiries or to submit a proposal for a Special Feature, please contact managing_editor@ace-eco.org.

-- The text adheres to the formatting requirements outlined in the Author Guidelines (see About the Journal).
+• The text adheres to the formatting requirements outlined in the Author Guidelines (see above).

-- I understand there is a $800 USD charge to cover the costs of publishing and that there will be additional charges if the manuscript exceeds the stated maximum lengthword limits.
+• There is a charge to cover the costs of publishing and there will be additional charges if the manuscript exceeds the stated word limits.

 Permission to Use Copyright Protected Material